Albert Bregman: Auditory scene analysis

 In 1992, Bregman set up an electronic mail list, AUDITORY, on the topic of auditory perception.
 Administered by Professor Daniel P. Ellis, Dept. of Electrical Engineering, Columbia University, it includes over 2500 researchers and practitioners of the auditory arts and sciences in about 45 countries (as of Aug 2011).

 Honors and awards

 Bregman was elected fellow of the Canadian Psychological Association (CPA) in 1978, the American Psychological Association in 1984, and the Royal Society of Canada in 1995.
 From 1984 to 1986 he held a Killam Research Fellowship from the Canada Council.
 In 1995 he was awarded the Jacques Rousseau Medal for interdisciplinary contributions by the Association francophone pour le savoir.
 In 2004, he received the CPA Donald O. Hebb Award for Distinguished Contributions to Psychology as a Science and in 2012, the Queen Elizabeth II Diamond Jubilee Medal from the Governor General of Canada.

-Bregman's extensive research on ASA has yielded one book, one audio compact disk, three articles in encyclopedias or handbooks, 16 book chapters, and 53 papers in scientific journals.
-In addition he has published 12 scientific articles on other perception-related topics, and six on human memory.
+Bregman's extensive research on ASA yielded one book, one audio compact disk, three articles in encyclopedias or handbooks, 16 book chapters, and 53 papers in scientific journals.
+In addition he published 12 scientific articles on other perception-related topics, and six on human memory.